 “…a factory designed to wear out, destroy and consume prisoners entrusted to its gates; and the sadistic philosophy and background of the whole camp is summarized in the words over the gate of the concentration camp: ‘Albeit Macht Frei’ — the translation of which is — ‘In Work You Will Be Free’ “

 — General Henning Linden, Assistant Commander, 42nd Infantry Division, Memorandum to the Commanding General.
 Report on Surrender of Dachau Concentration Camp

 Two years later, the original ostensible purpose was modified.
-In 1935 the Nuremburg Laws allowed for racial discrimination on the basis of the Nazi policy of “protection of German blood and honor.”
-No longer just for political prisoners, Dachau now housed those considered by the Nazi party to be undesirable and asocial elements: Jews, Jehovah’s Witnesses, pacifists, Gypsies, emigrants, homosexuals, clergy, prostitutes, mentally ill.
+In 1935 the Nazi Nuremberg Laws allowed for racial discrimination based on the Nazi policy of “protection of German blood and honor.”
+No longer just for political prisoners, Dachau now housed those considered by the Nazi party to be undesirable and asocial elements: Jews, Jehovah’s Witnesses, pacifists, Gypsies, emigrants, homosexuals, clergy, prostitutes, the mentally ill.
 Each group wore a “badge of shame” of different shapes and colors.

-In Himmler’s final command, 12 years and 24 days later, he would order the camp’s destruction.
+In Himmler’s final command, 12 years and 24 days later, he ordered the camp’s destruction.
 But he was too late.
-Located hardly a mile and a half from the comfortable, genial town, this concentration camp was one of the last in operation under the National Socialist dictatorship.
+Located hardly a mile and a half from the comfortable, genial town of Dachau, this concentration camp was one of the last in operation under the National Socialist dictatorship.